miklosme/papers/src/app/home.md

+# Daily Digest (September 16, 2024)

+Hold onto your neural networks, AI enthusiasts!
+We've got a thrilling lineup of cutting-edge research that's sure to spark your synapses.

+First up, let's dive into the world of [human-AI teamwork](https://papers.miklos.dev/2409.08811).
+Ever wondered how an AI's theory of mind impacts real-time collaboration?
+Well, buckle up!
+While it might not boost performance, it certainly enhances human understanding of our silicon sidekicks.
+But here's the kicker - sometimes silence is golden.
+The best performance was achieved when both humans and AIs kept mum.
+It's all about that implicit communication, folks!

+Now, imagine a swarm of AI agents working together in perfect harmony.
+Sounds like science fiction?
+Think again!
+Researchers have cracked the code on [building reliable AI swarms](https://papers.miklos.dev/2409.08386) in untrusted environments.
+Using LLMs as response classifiers, these swarms can produce high-quality outputs faster than you can say "artificial intelligence."
+We're talking less than 125 ms validation latency.
+That's faster than a blink of an eye!

+Last but not least, we're venturing into the realm of [complex dynamical networks](https://papers.miklos.dev/2409.08404).
+Picture a group of AI agents trying to sync up while their communication network is constantly shifting.
+Sounds like a nightmare, right?
+Well, these researchers have developed a method to keep everyone on the same page, even when the playbook keeps changing.
+This could be a game-changer for multi-agent LLM systems, folks!

+That's all for today's AI digest.
+Remember, in the world of artificial intelligence, today's science fiction is tomorrow's reality.
+Stay curious, stay informed, and keep those algorithms running!

 # Daily Digest (September 13, 2024)

 Hold onto your neural networks, AI enthusiasts!
 We've got a fresh batch of mind-bending research that's sure to spark your synapses.
 Let's dive right in!